anders88/jsonbuddy/README.md

 0.4.0   | Bugfixes and more convinience methods.
 0.4.1   | Bugfix.
 Handling spaces after numbers
 0.4.2   | Bugfix.
 Json Instant sends as string
+0.5.0   | Renamed method to make naming more consequent.
+Now uses put instad of withValue.
+We use jsonString, JsonNumber (who can hold all kinds of numbers integers and numbers with decimals).
+JsonBoolean and JsonNull.
+SimpleValue are now called JsonValue.

 # Licence
 Copyright © 2015 Anders Karlsen